Term of the Moment

 IA-64 Predicts the Future

 Taking advantage of an advanced pipeline architecture, IA-64 employs "predication."
 Both sides of a branch instruction following a compare are executed in parallel.
 After determining which branch is correct, the results of the other are discarded.
-IA-64 compilers have to set up the predication; they have to interleave the instructions and add codes that tell the CPU how to execute in parallel.
-If predication is not set up, the CPU performs a simpler prediction, whereby it executes in parallel the side of the branch that it thinks will be the outcome, not both sides.
-If it guesses wrong, the parallelism is lost for those few nanoseconds.
+Compilers have to set up the predication by interleaving instructions and adding codes to tell the CPU how to execute in parallel.
+If not set up, the CPU makes a simple prediction, and wrong guesses waste a few nanoseconds.

 IA-64 also supports speculative loading, which loads data into registers before the instructions actually need to process it.
 Intel brands this parallel architecture as "Explicitly Parallel Instruction Computing" (EPIC).